-- Banks/DFIs shall observe prudential guidelines given in this Regulation and at Annexure-II & III of these Regulations in the matter of classification of their SE asset portfolio and provisioning there-against. - 2.
-In addition to the time-based criteria prescribed in Annexure-II, subjective evaluation of performing and non-performing credit portfolio may be made for risk assessment purpose and, where considered necessary, any account including the performing account shall be classified, and the category of classification determined on the basis of time based criteria shall be further downgraded.
-However, classification for program-based lending shall be done based on objective (time-based) criteria only, though banks/DFIs at their own discretion may also classify such portfolio on subjective basis. - 3.
-In case of revolving/running finance accounts, if the borrower pays mark-up regularly without showing turn-over in the principal portion of his account, and the bank/DFI is satisfied with this conduct and are willing to roll over the facility periodically; then such account will not attract 'subjective classification' on the basis of lower/nil activity in the principal account.
-However, the bank/DFI, at their discretion, can classify such accounts as per their own policy. - Banks/DFIs can avail the benefit of Forced Sale Value (FSV) of collateral held against loans/ advances, determined in accordance with the guidelines laid down in Annexure-III, before making any provision. - 5.
-Party-wise details of cases, where banks/DFIs have taken the benefit of FSV shall be maintained for verification by State Bank's teams during their regular/special inspection. - 6.
-Banks/DFIs shall review, at least on a quarterly basis, the collectability of their loans/ advances portfolio and shall properly document the evaluations so made.
-Shortfall in provisioning, if any, determined, as a result of quarterly assessment shall be provided for immediately in their books of accounts by the banks/DFIs on quarterly basis. - 7.
-In case of cash recovery, other than rescheduling/restructuring, banks/DFIs may reverse specific provision held against classified assets only to the extent that required provision as determined under this Regulation is maintained.
+- Banks & DFIs shall observe prudential guidelines given in this Regulation and at Annexure I II of these Regulations in the matter of classification of their SE asset portfolio and provisioning there-against. - 2.
+In addition to the time-based criteria prescribed in Annexure I, subjective evaluation of performing and non-performing credit portfolio may be made for risk assessment purpose and, where considered necessary, any account including the performing account shall be classified, and the category of classification determined on the basis of time based criteria shall be further downgraded.
+However, classification for program-based lending shall be done based on objective (time-based) criteria only, though banks & DFIs at their own discretion may also classify such portfolio on subjective basis. - 3.
+In case of revolving/ running finance accounts, if the borrower pays mark-up regularly without showing turn-over in the principal portion of the account, and bank/ DFI is satisfied with this conduct and is willing to roll over the facility periodically; then such account will not attract 'subjective classification' on the basis of lower/ nil activity in the principal account.
+However, banks & DFIs can classify, at their discretion, such accounts as per their own policy. - 4.
+Banks & DFIs can avail the benefit of Forced Sale Value (FSV) of collateral held against loans/ advances, determined in accordance with the guidelines laid down in Annexure II, before making any provision. - 5.
+Party-wise details of cases, where banks & DFIs have taken the benefit of FSV shall be maintained for verification by State Bank's teams during their regular/ special inspection.

-- 8. Banks/DFIs will make suitable arrangements for ensuring that FSV used for taking benefit of provisioning is determined accurately as per guidelines contained in these PRs and is reflective of market conditions under forced sale situations. - 9.
-The external auditors as part of their annual audits of banks/DFIs shall verify that all requirements as stipulated above and in Annexure II & III for classification and provisioning have been complied with.
-The State Bank of Pakistan shall also check the adequacy of provisioning during on-site inspection.
+- 6. Banks & DFIs shall review, at least on a quarterly basis, the collectability of their loans/ advances portfolio and shall properly document the evaluations so made.
+Shortfall in provisioning, if any, determined, because of quarterly assessment shall be provided for immediately in their books of accounts by the banks & DFIs on quarterly basis. - 7.
+In case of cash recovery, other than rescheduling/ restructuring, banks & DFIs may reverse specific provision held against classified assets only to the extent that required provision as determined under this Regulation is maintained. - 8.
+Banks & DFIs will make suitable arrangements for ensuring that FSV used for taking benefit of provisioning is determined accurately as per guidelines contained in these PRs and is reflective of market conditions under forced sale situations. - 9.
+The external auditors shall, as part of their annual audits of banks & DFIs, verify that all requirements as stipulated above and in Annexure I & II for classification and provisioning have been complied with.
+State Bank of Pakistan shall also check the adequacy of provisioning during on-site inspection.

-Regulation SE-9: Restructuring/Rescheduling of Loans
+Regulation SE R-9: Restructuring/ Rescheduling of Loans/ Advances